Above: Tom Hennessy (second from left) and his family camping in the 1950's

 TO MARKET, TO MARKET

 It has been shown at the Outdoor Retailer show in Salt Lake City with overwhelming interest from retailers, catalogues, and distributors.
-A week later, it was also shown at the ISPO Outdoor Show, the world's largest sports trade fair in Munich, Germany.
+One gear geek told me that it was so good I could get $600 for it and sell hundreds of them.
+I told him I wanted to sell it for $99 and sell a million.
+A week later, it was also shown at the ISPO Outdoor Show in Munich, Germany.
 The Europeans were more reserved, but did send me home with distributors for seven countries.
-We have Canadian and US Patents and we have filed for international patents.
+We have Canadian, USA, and International patents.

 New Zealand Design Studio…